 The Buckle family farming business started in 1973, moving to Semer in 1976.
 The original 120 acres is now in excess of 3000 and whilst primarily an arable farm, many fields have been returned to water meadows and parkland for grazing Suffolk Sheep, Red Polls and yes, to complete the Suffolk Trinity, Suffolk Punches.
 All regularly compete in the annual Suffolk Show and this year won the Cup for the Champion Red Poll Cow.

 What makes this Suffolk farmer just a little bit different is that he is also the proud owner of The Bildeston Crown, which recently won the category of “best small hotel” at the Tourism in Suffolk Awards and subsequently took the same category prize in the East of England rounds qualifying it for the national awards later in 2009.
-In buying The Bildeston Crown some five years ago, James Buckle quite simply, started the process of making one of his dreams come true.
+In buying The Bildeston Crown some ten years ago, James Buckle quite simply, started the process of making one of his dreams come true.

 James explains: “My initial thoughts were to restore this wonderful Grade 2* listed former coaching inn and re-establish its purpose as a place for good food, drink and local employment.
 However, at the back of my mind was the vision that we could to do so much more.
 In The Bildeston Crown I had the opportunity to develop my own outlet from which to sell my very own produce.
 In reality this has proven a little naïve but I still get a huge amount of pleasure from seeing meat from our own red poll herd on the menu, Manor Farm rapeseed oil in the kitchen or even, vegetables from my mother’s garden.”

-There is, however, a third person in this great fusion of farming and hospitality.
 James gives full credit to the talents of his livestock manager, Michael Mumford, who is responsible for the welfare of the 80 strong red poll herd.
 The indigenous breed is smaller than average and takes nearly three years to finish and so even keeping pace with the demands of the Bildeston Crown is an impossible challenge … at least for now.

 James happily muses that only in the previous week, a whole red poll was consumed by his various hospitality businesses.
 “I had immense satisfaction to see one of my farm-reared animals not having to leave Suffolk and indeed only travel a matter of miles in the whole process of preparing it for the table.
 In one week this animal was enjoyed in various forms by diners at The Bildeston Crown and produced 800lbs of beefburgers for the meal at the Essex & Suffolk Hunt team chase and the Bonfire Night at The Lindsey Rose.”